By Jurriaan Plesman BA(Psych), Post Grad Dip Clin Nutr

 Thus if the brain is deprived of that energy, it cannot synthesize the feel-good neurotransmitters such as serotonin, norepinephrine, dopamine or acetylcholine, to make us feel happy and relaxed when we normally should.
 One immediate consequence is that the body is inundated with stress hormones, which will undermine one’s self-esteem.
 This is often mistakenly interpreted to mean that a negative self-image is the cause of depression.

 Without serotonin the body cannot produce melatonin – the sleeping neuro-chemical that makes us sleep – and so we see that depression is usually associated with insomnia.
 Because serotonin is also associated with the appetite mechanism, depression is often accompanied with weight problems.
 Unabsorbed sugars in the diet are stored in the body as fat cells, hence the association between depression and obesity.
 See also: Connection between obesity and depression.
 Not only energy, but a host of other nutrients are required to bring about these biochemical reactions in the brain.
 They could well be deficient.
+Since we are all biochemically unique, we are all different, but we have also many things in common.

 If the universal source of energy is derived from glucose in our food, one may wonder why it is, that in a high sugar consuming society in the Western world, people would suffer from energy starvation?
 Could this be responsible for the exponential increase in depression and mental illness?